-Scoring content specialists had overall responsibility for ensuring that scorers scored responses consistently, fairly, and according to the approved scoring guidelines.
-Scoring materials were carefully compiled and checked for consistency and accuracy.
-The timing, order, and manner in which the materials were presented to scorers were planned and carefully standardized to ensure that all scorers had the same training environment and scoring experience, regardless of scoring location, content, grade level, or item scored.
+Scoring content specialists had overall responsibility for ensuring that responses were scored consistently, fairly, and according to the approved scoring guidelines.
+Scoring materials were carefully compiled and checked for consistency, and accuracy.
+Student identification information, demographic information, and school contact information was not visible to scorers.
+The sequence and manner in which the materials were presented to scorers was standardized to ensure that all scorers had the same training environment and scoring experience, regardless of scoring location, content, grade level, or item scored.

-Five training methods were used to train scorers of MCAS hand-scored items.
-The five methods were as follows:
+Four training methods were used to train scorers of MCAS hand-scored items:

-- live face-to-face training in small groups

-- live face-to-face training of multiple subgroups in one large area

-- audio/video conferencing
+- live face-to-face group training - audio/video conferencing

-- live large-group training via headsets

-- recorded modules (used for individuals, small groups, or large groups)
+- live large-group training via headsets - recorded interactive modules (used for individuals, small groups, or large groups)